CodersOnlyCH/codersonlych.github.io/content/code-of-conduct/_index.md

 ## Guidance

--   **We do not tolerate discrimination or exclusion.**
+-   We want to be perceived as an inclusive and respectful community, where everyone feels welcome and valued.
-    Regardless of intent, such behavior causes harm and goes against our values.
+    Regardless of intent, such behavior causes harm. ** Consequently we do not tolerate discrimination or exclusion.**

 -   **We understand that mistakes happen.**
     People grow.
 Missteps are part of being human, and what matters most is how